Headshot of Barry Burden, smiling and wearing a purple button-up shirt.

 Burden is unperturbed, calmly awaiting the new line of inquiry with an attentive gaze.
 Refocusing on hot political news du jour is his stock-in-trade.
 The first question is on a court case decided the prior day.
 Later, a guest asks about a New York Times article in that morning’s paper.
 Burden responds authoritatively every time.
 Is it possible to trip this guy up?

-Burden is a world-renowned expert in American electoral politics, a popular UW–Madison professor, and a frequent media source due to his unimpeachably nonpartisan, factual approach.
+Burden is a world-renowned expert in American electoral politics, holds the Lyons Family Chair in Electoral Politics at UW–Madison, and is a frequent media source due to his unimpeachably nonpartisan, factual approach.
 “He’s tackling the big questions, but he’s doing it from the perspective of a social science researcher, as opposed to an advocate who has a point of view,” says Susan Webb Yackee, director of the UW La Follette School of Public Affairs.
 “And in our very purple state, Barry’s approach to scholarship is noteworthy.”

 Burden is one of the top scholars in campaigns and elections, according to Charles Stewart III, Massachusetts Institute of Technology political science professor and Burden’s coeditor on The Measure of American Elections.
 “Anything he writes becomes an instant must-read in the field.”